-The Platinum Card: Do the Perks Justify the Fee?
+The Platinum Card from American Express: Do the Perks Justify the Fee?

 The Platinum Card® from American Express is used by some of the most successful people in the world, and these cardholders undoubtedly use it for many extravagant purchases.
 At the same time, Wise Bread is all about frugality and saving money.
 So is this credit card just like a flashy piece of jewelry or an impractical sports car?
 Or can frugal credit card users find enough value in this card to justify its $450 annual fee?

 Why We Like This Card

 - $200 annual airline fee credit

 First, let's get one thing straight — this is a charge card, not a credit card.
 That means that all cardmembers are expected to pay their entire statement in full each month.
 It's also how I use all of my credit cards, and doing so might be the most wise and frugal piece of personal finance advice that anyone can offer.
 However, if you ever need to carry a balance, you should not use a charge card.

 Next, this is a rewards card.
 For each eligible dollar spent, cardholders earn one point in American Express's Membership Rewards program.
 These points can be applied toward travel reservations, gift cards, or other products and services.
 Cardmembers can also transfer their points to miles with over a dozen different airlines.
 The annual fee is $450.